-Services that are covered for you What you must pay when you get these services in-network and out-of-network Partial hospitalization services and Intensive outpatient \$55 copayment each day for Medicare-covered benefits.^{††} services You pay these amounts until "Partial hospitalization" is a structured program of active you reach the out-of-pocket psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is maximum. more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
-Personal emergency response system (PERS) Lifeline \$0 copayment; Benefit is available through provider A personal emergency response system (PERS) benefit is Lifeline. available to you through the provider, Lifeline.
-With a PERS, help is only a button press away.
-A PERS can quickly connect you to the help you need, 24 hours a day in any situation.
-It's a lightweight, water-resistant button that can be worn on your wrist or as a pendant.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Partial hospitalization services and Intensive outpatient services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization. \$55 copayment each day for Medicare-covered benefits. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Personal emergency response system (PERS) Provided by Lifeline \$0 copayment With a personal emergency response system (PERS), help is only a button press away.
+A PERS device can quickly connect you to the help you need, 24 hours a day in any situation.
+It's a lightweight, discreet button that can be worn on your wrist or as a pendant.
+It's also safe to wear in the shower or bath.
 Depending on the model you choose, it may even automatically detect falls.
-You must have a working landline or live in an area that has cellular coverage.
-The cellular device works nationwide with the AT&T and Verizon wireless networks, but does not require you to have AT&T or Verizon.
-For additional information or to order your device, please call 1-855-595-8485 TTY 711 or visit lifeline.com/uhcgroup.
+You must have a working landline or live in an area that has AT&T wireless coverage to get a PERS device.
+The cellular device works nationwide with the AT&T wireless network but does not require you to have AT&T.